 Consider the dimensions of your vehicle when you are choosing the dimensions of your craft booth display items, and when you are buying your craft tent, ensure the tent will fit in your vehicle when it is completed folded down.

-In between shows, you are going to have to store your craft booth display somewhere, and if you don't have a lot of extra storage space in your home, you'll need to be smart about storage.
+In between shows, you are going to have to store your craft booth display somewhere, and if you don't have a lot of extra space in your home, you'll need to be smart about storage.

 Think through the ways your craft booth will fold down for convenient storage.
 If you can design your booth so that the components double as storage for your inventory, that can create added convenience for you.

 For example, risers that double as sturdy boxes for storing inventory are wonderful; they allow you to pack up all of your inventory at the end of your show, so it's ready to go for your next sales opportunity.

 Typically you will have a ten by ten foot space at a craft show.
 However, the space provided can vary from show to show, and if your space is irregular in any way, you may not be able to set up your booth exactly as planned.

-A modular booth design, using several smaller tables instead of one or two larger tables, will give you the freedom to change your booth design to best suit your space.
+A modular booth design, using several smaller tables instead of one or two larger tables, for example, will give you the freedom to change your booth design to best suit your space.

 If you do several craft shows, you are going to spend a lot of time in your booth.
 If you aren't comfortable in your booth, you'll struggle to focus and make a great impression on customers.